Bill Paxton Death Certificate Reveals Fatal Stroke And Congenital Heart Defect

 In having his defective heart valve replaced, Bill Paxton would have undergone a full valve replacement to fix the problem, coupled with the surgical procedure required to fix his aneurysm.

 In the case of Bill Paxton, as well as others suffering from bicuspid aortic valve defects, one of the three “small leaflets” that manage blood flow in the heart are missing.
 Up to 2 percent of Americans suffer from bicuspid aortic valve.
-Interestingly (and perhaps tragically) considering the untimely death of Bill Paxton, defect causes sufferers to face an increased risk of heart failure, stroke and aneurysms.
+Interestingly (and perhaps tragically) considering the untimely death of Bill Paxton, defect causes sufferers to face an increased risk of heart failure, stroke, and aneurysms.

 As TMZ reports, the surgery that would ultimately lead to Bill Paxton’s death took place at Cedars-Sinai Medical Center in L.A.
 The news outlet was the first to break the story of Paxton’s death and later his official cause of death.
 Bill Paxton was reportedly originally admitted for heart surgery on February 14.